sachinsdate/starbucks-and-house-prices/README.md

 * **Starbucks_Stores_Jan2022_CORRECT_ZIPS.csv**, and
 * **Starbucks_Stores_Sep2024.csv**

 All of which are checked into this repo.
-You can use these files as is, i.e. you don't need to perform the data cleanup from scratch (and trust me, you don't want to either.
+You can use these files as is, i.e., you don't need to perform the data cleanup from scratch (and trust me, you don't want to either.
 It's a lot of grunt work!)

 ## Data preprocessing
 Pre-processing proceeds through the following steps: